 Messengers

-Summary: I explain why I don't use Whatsapp or Telegram in favour of Signal.
-I also host my own Snikket instance and play around with Delta Chat which are better independent alternatives to what Big Tech offers.
+Summary: I explain why I don't use the Whatsapp and Telegram messengers in favour of Signal.
+I also host my own Snikket (XMPP) instance and use Delta Chat which are decentralized and independent alternatives to what Big Tech offers.

 Cet article est aussi disponible en français.